solana-foundation/developer-content/content/guides/getstarted/how-to-create-a-token.md

 ---

-In this guide you will learn step by step how to create a new SPL token on Solana with the token metadata extension.
-If you want to use Metaplex metadata instead instead see the
+In this guide you will learn step by step how to create a new SPL token on Solana with the Token Extensions program and its token metadata extension.
+If you want to use the base SPL Token program and Metaplex metadata instead see the [Metaplex documentation](https://developers.metaplex.com/token-metadata).

-[Metaplex documentation](https://developers.metaplex.com/token-metadata).
+NOTE: The steps in this guide only apply to SPL Token Extensions, ie. program id `TokenzQdBNbLqP5VEhdkAS6EPFLC1PHnBqCXEpPxuEb`, and not SPL Token, ie. program id `TokenkegQfeZyiNwAJbNbGKPFXCWuBvf9Ss623VQ5DA`.
+The token metadata extension is not available in SPL Token.

 ## Installing Solana Tools